 - A vehicle that meets California's super ultra-low emission vehicle (SULEV) standard for exhaust emissions and the federal inherently low-emission vehicle (ILEV) evaporative emission standard.
 This includes certain zero-emission vehicles (ZEVs).
-Vehicles that meet these requirements are certified pure zero emission vehicles (100% battery electric and hydrogen fuel cell), liquefied petroleum gas (LPG) and compressed natural gas (CNG) fueled vehicles also qualify for white CAV decals.
+Vehicles that meet these requirements are certified pure zero emission vehicles (100% battery electric and hydrogen fuel cell).
+Liquefied petroleum gas (LPG) and compressed natural gas (CNG) fueled vehicles also qualify for white CAV decals.

 - A 2004 model-year or older vehicle that meets the California ultra-low emission vehicle (ULEV) standard for exhaust emissions and the federal ILEV standard.

 Green CAV decals are issued to vehicles that meet California’s Enhanced Advanced Technology Partial Zero-Emissions (Enhanced AT PZEV) or Transitional Zero-Emission (TZEV) standards for exhaust emissions.
 Vehicles that meet these requirements are usually plug-in Hybrids.